Frequently asked questions

 Frequently provided answers

 In short: TR_Data.esm was replaced with Tamriel_Data.esm with release TR1609.
-Whenever you encounter a message telling you that it is required, it is caused by an outdated mod or an outdated third party tool.
+Whenever you encounter a message telling you that it is required, you are looking at an outdated mod or an outdated third party tool.

 In detail: TR_Data was the second of the three asset repository master files required for playing Tamriel Rebuilt, the first being OoT (Objects of Tamriel; never part of a public release) and the third, and current one, being Tamriel_Data.
 Before the release of TR1609, all Tamriel Rebuilt releases required TR_Data.esm as a master file.